apache/jmeter/README.md

 - Several load statistics can be chosen with **pluggable tiers**.
 - Data analysis and **visualization plugins** allow great extensibility and personalization.
 - Functions can be used to provide dynamic input to a test or provide data manipulation.
-- Easy Continuous Integration via 3rd party Open Source libraries for Maven, Gradle and Jenkins.
+- Easy Continuous Integration via 3rd party Open Source libraries for Maven, Gradle, and Jenkins.

 ## The Latest Version